 In the enhanced sample below, we applied warp stabilization.
 Notice how the frame follows the motion of the video, creating a more stable picture for analysis.

 As you can see, the subject in the video was not close enough to the smart phone camera.
 This makes it difficult to see the desired events as they occurred.
-Clip One is not very helpful in this condition for use in court.
-The subjects are very far away, making it difficult to see the events as they occurred and were recorded.
+Clip one is not very helpful in this condition for use in court.
+The subjects are very far away, making it difficult to see the recorded events as they occurred.

+Reduced video quality occurs when you zoom in and has to do with pixels.
 Simply put, pixels are the small boxes of color code that combine to make up a given image.
-Each image is composed of a series of pixels that display the image you see in front of you.
+Each image is a series of pixels that display the image you see in front of you.

 Expanding an image means also expanding the size of each pixel.
 Because each pixel is representative of one ?frame? of a bigger picture, such as photos making up a collage, each individual square pixel will expand along with the image.
 The increase of pixel size can cause distortion to the image, therefore making it even harder to decipher the contents of an image.